Frustrated by Trump’s threats, some Canadians canceling trips to the United States

 Air Canada, the country’s largest airline, said it currently is not seeing a reduction in travel to the U.S. but is monitoring the situation.

-“We are anticipating that there could be a slowdown,” Mark Galardo, Air Canada’s executive vice-resident for revenue and network planning, said on a company quarterly earnings call last week.
+“We are anticipating that there could be a slowdown,” Mark Galardo, Air Canada’s executive vice president for revenue and network planning, said on a company quarterly earnings call last week.

 WestJet, Canada’s second biggest airlines, said in the first few weeks of this year it has noticed an approximate 25% drop in demand for flights to the U.S. compared to last year.